2021 KICKBALL LEAGUE OF ROCHESTER RULES

 If available time runs out in extra innings, and no clear winner has been determined, the final score will be a tie.
 However, if both team captains choose not to accept a tie, there can be a final "CHALLENGE"; thus adding one point to the winning team’s final score and determining an official winner.
 Both captains must mutually agree on the type of “CHALLENGE”.

-Officials have the capacity to end a game at the top of an inning if it becomes apparent that a full inning cannot be completed (due to weather, darkness, allotted time, or etc.).
+Officials have the capacity to end a game at the top or end of an inning if it becomes apparent that an additional full inning cannot be completed (due to weather, darkness, allotted time, or etc.).
 If a game is required to end in the middle of an inning due to these factors, the partially completed inning will not be counted.

 All games will be called on account of darkness 15 minutes after the official time of sunset on the Friday for all games during that week.
-The sunset time for all weeks in 2016 will be posted here: Sunset Time
+The sunset time for all weeks in the calendar year will be posted online here: Sunset Time

-The make-up schedule for any cancelled or unofficial games will usually be announced the following business day via the KLOR website.
+The make-up schedule for any postponed or unofficial games will usually be announced the following business day via the KLOR website.

 Each player must be 21 years of age or older to play in KLOR.

-All players must sign and agree to the waiver form, for their team, before their first game each season.
+All players must complete and agree to the liability waiver associated with all teams they participate on each season.

-Any clothing, costume, and related accessories on a player when the ball is kicked will be considered part of the player and is eligible to be played for an “OUT” during the game.
-A player’s hair, hat, helmet, and or head accessories will be considered part of the players head and follows all other rules of hitting in the head as described hereafter.
+Any clothing, costume, and related accessories attached to or on a player when the ball is kicked will be considered part of the player and is eligible to be played for an “OUT” during the game.
+A player’s hair, hat, helmet, and or head accessories will be considered part of the players head and follows all other rules of getting hit in the head as described hereafter.

-Acceptable kickball attire for players currently on the field during the regular season must include either a current season matching KLOR issued kickball T-shirt, matching KLOR hat, or a tasteful costume.
+Acceptable kickball attire for players currently on the field during the regular season must include either the current season team matching KLOR issued and approved apparel or a tasteful costume.

-A current season and matching KLOR issued kickball T-shirt or hat is required for all players currently on or off the field participating in playoff or championship games.
+A current season and team matching KLOR issued and approved apparel is required for all players currently on or off the field participating in either playoff or championship games.

-Players may not use metal spikes or kick with any footwear that may excessively damage the kickball, the field equipment, or cause bodily harm to themselves or other players.
+Players may not use metal spiked footwear or kick with any other footwear that may excessively damage the kickball, any field equipment, or cause bodily harm to themselves or other players.

 Each player is responsible for his/her own actions both on and off the field and may incur disciplinary actions as a result of unsportsmanlike conduct.
 This includes but is not limited to warnings, suspensions, or permanent expulsion of players or entire teams from the remainder of the game, the season, or the league from repetitive complaints and/or degree of incident(s).